 WHY YOU MATTER

 Your sensitivity makes it hard for you to fit into the hypocritical aspects of this world.
-This is because you possess a particular kind of awareness to the truth, to injustice, to suffering, and to the painstakingly beautiful things.
+This is because you possess a particular kind of awareness to truth, to injustice, to suffering, and to painstakingly beautiful things.

 However, those who were born with a sensitive and perceptive soul struggle to do that.
 It is not that you try to be different, or pretend that you are special, but you just cannot shut down your natural ability to see and feel so much.

 You may feel that you have no other option than to take life seriously, and you aspire to live fully, intensely, with full presence and passion.
-Even when it hurts, the intense soul insides you stubbornly refuse to be diluted for her infinite zest for life and wants to embrace it all, with wide-open eyes.
+Even when it hurts, the intense soul inside you stubbornly refuses to be diluted for her infinite zest for life and wants to embrace it all, with wide-open eyes.
 Perhaps deep down you know that the joy and aliveness you will experience is in direct proportion to the suffering you can endure.
 In the end, without sensitivity what would life be?
 It is this part of you that has given your life so much colour and meaning.
 Although it brings both ecstasy and terror, it is also the source of all that is precious and memorable.

 SOCIETY’S REJECTION OF DIVERSITY